-Vietnam provides foreign businesses with a young, well-educated workforce.
-Employers must gain a thorough understanding of human resource management.
+Vietnam provides foreign businesses with a young, well-educated workforce and a relatively inexpensive workforce.
+Employers should have a basic understanding of human resource management.
 Many companies primarily rely on HR outsourcing entities, particularly for advice related to recruitment, training, and payroll.
 Many multinationals report that they would like to outsource more of their operational HR practices to a regional shared services function.

 Cekindo, a leading business process outsourcing company in Southeast Asia, answers some frequently asked questions about the payroll procedures and requirements in Vietnam.

 How to be Compliant When Establishing Operations

 There are a number of procedures that must be followed in order to be compliant when establishing operations:

 - Creating offer letter and job contract templates (if applicable);